bitshares/dev.bitshares.works/docs/development/apps/node_config_example_public_testnet.rst

 	# JSON file specifying API permissions
 	# api-access =

-	# Space-separated list of plugins to activate
-	# plugins =

 	# Number of IO threads, default to 0 for auto-configuration
 	# io-threads =